 Soft, fluffy, spiced buns packed with chocolate - these Spiced Chocolate Chip Hot Cross Buns are the perfect treat for Easter this year!
 Foolproof & Easy!Intermediate - This recipe involves several techniques (tangzhong, flour paste, glaze).
 All techniques are simple.
 Beginners can also make these, just make sure to read the instructions well before proceeding.
+US based cup, teaspoon, tablespoon measurements.
+Common Measurement Conversions.
 Metric weight measurements are available.
-There is a metric / US ingredient toggle button under the ingredient list.
+There is a metric / US ingredient toggle button under the ingredients list.
 I highly recommend following weight measurements as they will provide the most consistent results.

 6ozsemisweet chocolate chipschopped a little (or a mixture of your favorite chocolate chips, or mini chocolate chips)